spreedbox/spreedbox-firmware/README.md

 # Spreedbox Firmware image releases

 This repository tracks checksums, package lists (manifest).
-These files are tagged with a signature and a version number which defines the Spreedbox firmare image release.
+These files are tagged with a signature and a version number which defines the Spreedbox firmware image release.

 ## Download